Master of Science in Management in Entrepreneurial Leadership

 The Master in Entrepreneurial Leadership is a nine-month, cohort-based program that prepares students to lead in the workplace and world with confidence, creativity, and a focus on social, economic, and environmental responsibility and sustainability.

 The program consists of two, 14-week semesters during which students will take an integrated set of courses in marketing, economics, accounting, operations, management, finance, and strategy.
 To complement and support the coursework, students will participate in leadership activities and two experiential learning projects.

 Prior to the official start of the program, students will receive the preparation needed to make an impact in the program.

 9 credits, 2 semesters

-This course will span the duration of the MS in Entrepreneurial Leadership program.
+This course will span the duration of the Master in Entrepreneurial Leadership program.
 Working as part of a team, you will define, design, and develop a business or initiative that solves a problem.
-All courses taken as part of the MS in Entrepreneurial Leadership are explicitly linked to the LEAP experience.
+All courses taken as part of the Master in Entrepreneurial Leadership are explicitly linked to the LEAP experience.